Bio-Inspired Underwater ROV

 Awknowledgements

 I would like to thank Prof. Matthew Elwin, Dr. Mitra Hartmann and Kevin Kleczka for their advice and guidance throughout the project.
-And Ishani Narwankar and James Oubre for their previous work building the Rover.
+And Ishani Narwankar and James Oubre for their work building the Rover from scratch.